Lakes of New York

 The Finger Lakes

-There’s a bit of controversy as to how many lakes actually make up the true “Finger Lakes,” a group of 10 or so digit-like lakes in Western and Central New York.
-Known for its wine, roads, and waterfalls, the Finger Lakes region is a premier vacation destination in the northeast United States.
+While there’s a bit of controversy as to how many lakes actually make up the true “Finger Lakes,” a group of 10 or so digit-like lakes in Western and Central New York, The Region itself is unmistakable.
+Known for its wine, craft brew, roads, and waterfalls, the Finger Lakes Region is a premier vacation destination in the northeast United States.

 Other Lakes